Brascamp-Lieb type inequalities on weighted Riemannian manifolds with boundary: Abstract

 \section{Abstract}

-It is well known that by dualizing the Bochner--Lichnerowicz--Weitzenb\"{o}ck formula, one obtains Poincar\'e-type inequalities on Riemannian manifolds equipped with a density, which satisfy the Bakry--\'Emery Curvature-Dimension condition (combining the Ricci curvature with the ``curvature" of the density).
-When the manifold has a boundary, the Reilly formula and its generalizations may be used instead.
-By systematically dualizing this formula for various combinations of boundary conditions of the domain (convex, mean-convex) and the function (Neumann, Dirichlet), we obtain new Poincar\'e-type inequalities on the manifold and on its boundary.
-For instance, we may handle Neumann conditions on a mean-convex domain, and obtain generalizations to the weighted-manifold setting of a purely Euclidean inequality of Colesanti, yielding a Brunn--Minkowski concavity result for geodesic extensions of convex domains in the manifold setting.
-All other previously known Poincar\'e-type inequalities of Lichnerowicz, Brascamp--Lieb, Bobkov--Ledoux and Veysseire are recovered, extended to the Riemannian setting and generalized into a single unified formulation, and their appropriate versions in the presence of a boundary are obtained.
-Finally, a new geometric evolution equation is proposed which extends to the Riemannian setting the Minkowski addition operation of convex domains, a notion previously confined to the linear setting, and for which a novel Brunn--Minkowski inequality in the weighted-Riemannian setting is obtained.
-Our framework allows to encompass the entire class of Borell's convex measures, including heavy-tailed measures, and extends the latter class to weighted-manifolds having negative ``dimension".
+It is known that by dualizing the Bochner--Lichnerowicz--Weitzenb\"{o}ck formula, one obtains Poincar\'e-type inequalities on Riemannian manifolds equipped with a density, which satisfy the Bakry--\'Emery Curvature-Dimension condition (combining a lower bound on its generalized Ricci curvature and an upper bound on its generalized dimension).
+When the manifold has a boundary, an appropriate generalization of the Reilly formula may be used instead.
+By systematically dualizing this formula for various combinations of boundary conditions of the domain (convex, mean-convex) and the function (Neumann, Dirichlet), we obtain new Brascamp--Lieb type inequalities on the manifold.
+All previously known inequalities of Lichnerowicz, Brascamp--Lieb, Bobkov--Ledoux and Veysseire are recovered, extended to the Riemannian setting and generalized into a single unified formulation, and their appropriate versions in the presence of a boundary are obtained.
+Our framework allows to encompass the entire class of Borell's convex measures, including heavy-tailed measures, and extends the latter class to weighted-manifolds having negative generalized dimension.